welshare/synthetic-cycle-t1d/VALIDATION.md

 - **Intervention effects**: 30% tolerance due to smaller subgroup sample size (n=64)

 The tolerance bands account for Monte Carlo sampling variability expected from stochastic generation with finite sample sizes.

+**Note**: The validator does not enforce a specific total response count.
+Instead, it issues a warning if fewer than 100 responses are found, as this may lead to unreliable statistical validation due to high sampling variance.

 ## Notes